onyxring/orcsCharacter/README.md

 	pc.HP = (await pc.cacheRepeatingAsync("inventory", ["value"])).reduce((i, v) => i + v.value, 0);
 ```

- The comparable vanilla code is significantly longer and is expressed as a slightly shorter version of the previous `combineAllBagsOfGoldVanilla()` example.
+ The comparable vanilla code is *significantly* longer, more complex, and resembles a variant of the previous `combineAllBagsOfGoldVanilla()` example.

 ### A PC by any other name...